argoproj/argo-helm/charts/argocd-image-updater/README.md

 - GitHub Container Registry
 - GitHub Docker Packages

 If you need support for ECR, you can reference [this issue](https://github.com/argoproj-labs/argocd-image-updater/issues/112) for configuration.
+You can use the `authScript` values to configure the script that is needed to authenticate with ECR.

 The `config.registries` value can be used exactly as it looks in the documentation as it gets dumped directly into a configmap in this chart.